Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Transmutation

-• Direct and Metaphorical: The transformation of base metals into gold symbolizes personal and spiritual purification.
+• Literal and Metaphorical: The transmutation of base metals into gold symbolizes personal and spiritual purification.

-• Elixirs and Potions Creation: Creating substances believed to have healing properties or to grant immortality.
+• Creation of Elixirs and Potions: Producing substances believed to have healing properties or grant immortality.

 • Meditation and Visualization

-• Internal Work: Practices aimed at changing consciousness in order to understand deep truths.
+• Inner Work: Practices aimed at altering consciousness to perceive deep truths.

-• Creative Imagination: Using imagination as a tool to reach hidden areas of reality.
+• Creative Imagination: Using imagination as a tool to access hidden realms of reality.

 • Ritual and Ceremony